Logo

 What risks are there with borrowing more for a mortgage?

-If you buy a home that you’re happy to live in for 5, 10 or even 20 years, this can be more cost effective than moving house every time you need more space.
+Taking out a bigger mortgage can allow you to buy a home you really want, rather than settling for one that’ll do for now.
+If you buy a home that you’re happy to live in for 5, 10 or even 20 years, this can be more cost-effective than moving house every time you need more space.

 When you were at school your parents might have bought you a uniform slightly bigger than you needed because they knew you'd ‘grow into’ it quite quickly.
-Some people do the same with houses, buying one with an extra bedroom or two so that it’ll suit their changing needs in future.
+Some people do the same with houses, buying one with an extra bedroom or two so that it’ll suit their changing needs in the future.

 However, borrowing more for a mortgage can be risky, especially if you’re overstretching yourself.
 Failure to keep up with your mortgage payments could result in your home being repossessed by the lender.
 So it’s important that you only borrow what you can afford to pay back.